jparrill/hypershift-disconnected/docs/content/Dual/hostedcluster/baremetalhost.md

 ## Bare Metal Hosts

-BareMetalHost is an openshift-machine-api object where we include some physical and logical details to be identified by the Metal3 operator that afterwards will be linked with other Assisted Service objects called Agents.
-This is how the object looks like:
+A **BareMetalHost** is an openshift-machine-api object that encompasses both physical and logical details, allowing it to be identified by the Metal3 operator.
+Subsequently, these details are associated with other Assisted Service objects known as Agents.
+The structure of this object is as follows:

 ```yaml
 ---